Nodes in the Chromia network

 Receiving transactions

-To execute a transaction for a dapp on the Chromia network, a user or client sends the transaction to any node running the dapp via the node's REST API.
-This process involves sending the transaction to any node within the cluster that hosts the dapp.
+To execute a transaction for a dapp on the Chromia network, a user or client can send the transaction to any node running the dapp via the node's REST API.
+Clients typically use a random strategy with fallback handling to distribute load across multiple nodes in the cluster and ensure high availability.
+This process involves sending the transaction to any available node within the cluster that hosts the dapp.
 Transactions follow Chromia's Generic Transaction Protocol (GTX) and consist of the following:

 - The unique ID of the dapp chain on the network (known as the Blockchain RID).